What is Logistics? It’s Role, Elements & Future

 Role of Logistics

 The customer is the most important asset for a company.
-He drives the entire supply chain including manufacturing, marketing and logistics.
-Hence it is important for a firm to have a clear understanding of what the customer demands and to keep up to the customers expectations.
-Once a company has a clear understanding of its customer’s requirements it must device a strategy on how to use logistics to achieve it.
+He drives the entire supply chain, including manufacturing, marketing, and logistics.
+Hence, it is important for a firm to have a clear understanding of what the customer demands and to keep up to the customer’s expectations.
+Once a company has a clear understanding of its customers’ requirements, it must devise a strategy on how to use logistics to achieve it.
 This means that the company has to have a clear understanding or assessment of company’s strategic direction.

 Now lets take a look at the various steps involved in a logistics strategy development and planning process.